sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/themes/layout.md

 ---
 layout: docs
 title: "Layout"
-description: "Moodle page layouts for themes"
+description: "PowerEduc page layouts for themes"
 date: 2019-12-10T13:53:41+01:00
 draft: false
 ---

 ## High level templates

-Theme layouts are the highest level templates found in Moodle.
-They construct the Moodle Page users see when interacting with Moodle.
+Theme layouts are the highest level templates found in PowerEduc.
+They construct the PowerEduc Page users see when interacting with PowerEduc.

-Layout files define the location of page elements like the primary and secondary navigation, the main content, Moodle blocks and the footer.
+Layout files define the location of page elements like the primary and secondary navigation, the main content, PowerEduc blocks and the footer.

 Theme layouts are defined in a themes config.php and themes can serve different layout files depending on the page type, example layouts are